Sarohia94/Project-3-Hangman/README.md

 ![Fourth feature](docs/features/hangman4.png)

-   User input is validated in three ways:
+   User input is validated in four ways:
    * if anything other than a letter is entered

 ![Fourth user input validation 1](docs/features/hangman4-validate-input1.png)